brontosaurusrex/brontosaurusrex.github.io/_posts/2026-06-27-helix-save-cursor-position-workaround.md

 title: "Helix save cursor position workaround"
 tags: cli bash linux
 ---
-Script that we call from helix and it stores the current line (hxsaveline):
+Script that we call from helix and it stores the current line (_hxsaveline_):
 <https://raw.githubusercontent.com/brontosaurusrex/bucentaur/refs/heads/master/.experiments/bin/hxsaveline>

-Entry in your config.toml that binds ctrl+w to save current line via hxsaveline script (under [keys.normal]):
+Entry in your config.toml that binds ctrl+w to save current line via _hxsaveline_ script (under [keys.normal]):

     "C-w" = ":sh hxsaveline %{buffer_name} %{cursor_line}"

-Wrapper that will read the line (based on hash::realpath::filename) and open helix (hxw):
+Wrapper that will read the stored line and open helix (_hxw_):
 <https://raw.githubusercontent.com/brontosaurusrex/bucentaur/refs/heads/master/.experiments/bin/hxw>

 so you open your file as